 In contrast, about 20 percent of drivers (on weekend nights) were found to have drugs in their system, which is up from 16.3 percent in 2007.
 It is unclear whether there was any differentiation between legal prescriptions and illegal street drugs.
 It is also unclear whether researchers tested for drug impairment or just the presence of drugs in the body.
 Researchers did say, however, that drivers found to have marijuana in their system has increased by about 50 percent since the previous survey.

 Because recreational marijuana is now legal in Washington state (and medical marijuana is legal in many states), a rise in marijuana-impaired driving was somewhat expected.
 Washington has a DUI law regarding marijuana impairment, but many states have no statutes specifically addressing permissible levels.

 Whether you are facing drunk driving or drugged driving charges, the stakes are high.
-As such, you should seek the help of an experienced DUI defense attorney.
+As such, you should seek the help of an experienced Philadelphia car accident lawyers.